srhcrete/Future_Plans/README.md

 ## Actionable Items:

 * Deploy Portfolio to Heroku with Amazon S3 bucket for storage.
-* Learn about the Binding Class and procs and lambas in Ruby.
+* Learn about [procs and lambas](https://scotch.io/tutorials/understanding-ruby-closures) in Ruby.
 * Practice whiteboarding by solving FreeCode camp and Project Euler problems in Javascript.
 * Use [Sketch](https://www.sketchapp.com/) to design pages for at least one project in the next month.
 * Implement a basic [parallax scrolling](https://1stwebdesigner.com/parallax-scrolling-tutorial/) effect in one project this month.